 It is easy to understand and get started.
 This algorithm creates certain search and social behaviors – including people trying to find out where to find good stuff like landmarks and Pokémon’s.
 They want to know where lures are being set to attract Pokémon.
 They want to meet other people playing and perhaps travel to places that are interesting areas of play.

-From this understanding we immediately can translate that into a map listing.
+From this understanding, we immediately can translate that into a map listing.
 But I think also other ideas start coming to mind.
 How about events where people meet at gyms.
 Planned lures.
 How about organized tours of great stops worldwide?
-I think the list can go on quite a bit – all of which will eventually generate search.
+I think the list can go on quite a bit – all of which will eventually generate a search.

 All this is ripe for invention and anticipation.

-We have entered a whole new era of gaming, marketing and SEO.
+We have entered a whole new era of gaming, marketing, and SEO.

 Indeed, for the Pokémon newbie, the conventions surrounding the game can feel so unknown (and so complex) that ignorance seems like the easier course.
 This couldn’t be more misguided – particularly for the travel marketer.
 So we’ve curated our best strategies to marry travel SEO Marketing and Pokémon Go.

 The location-specific backbone of the game paired with a huge, active player base can mean real audience acquisition possibilities for the savvy marketer.
-Hotels in particular can benefit from these elements of Pokémon Go, and the smartest online- and offline-marketing strategies should absolutely incorporate the game and player behavior.
+Hotels, in particular, can benefit from these elements of Pokémon Go, and the smartest online- and offline-marketing strategies should absolutely incorporate the game and player behavior.